New Zealand’s climate change programme will help us reduce our greenhouse gas emissions and ensure a climate-resilient future for New Zealanders.

 - a just and inclusive society.

-It supports New Zealand’s commitments under the Paris Agreement, including our target of reducing greenhouse gas emissions by 11 per cent below 1990 levels by 2030 (the 2030 target).
+It supports New Zealand’s commitments under the Paris Agreement, including our target of reducing emissions by 30 per cent below 2005 gross emissions (or 11 per cent below 1990 emissions) for the period 2021-2030.

 It also recognises that we need to adapt to climate change impacts to address the changes we are already seeing and will continue to encounter (even with a global reduction in future emissions).